scipy/scipy/doc/source/roadmap-detailed.rst

 - Where appropriate, include confidence intervals for the statistic in the results of any statistical test.
+- Add additional tools for meta-analysis; currently we have just `combine_pvalues`.
 - Enhance the `fit` method of the continuous probability distributions:

   - Expand the options for fitting to include: